All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take oral semaglutide with hormone replacement therapy (HRT)?

-Yes, oral semaglutide can generally be taken alongside HRT.
-However, if your HRT includes oral estrogen, coordinate timing so you take semaglutide first on an empty stomach, wait at least 30 minutes, and then take your HRT with breakfast.
-Transdermal HRT (patches, gels) does not interact with oral semaglutide absorption.
+Yes, oral semaglutide can generally be taken alongside HRT guide.
+But if your HRT includes oral estrogen, coordinate timing so you take semaglutide first on an empty stomach, wait at least 30 minutes, and then take your HRT with breakfast.
+Transdermal HRT (patches, gels) doesn't interact with oral semaglutide absorption.

 What if I get pregnant while taking oral semaglutide?